jamieholliday/gator/README.md

 Make sure your Go bin directory is in your PATH.

+2. Build it `go build`

-2. Create a config file at the root of your machine called `~/.gatorconfig.json`.
+3. Create a config file at the root of your machine called `~/.gatorconfig.json`.
 It should contain the url to your postgress db

 {"db_url":"postgres://dbname:@localhost:5432/gator?sslmode=disable"}

-3. Start your database
+4. Start your database
 `Make db-start`

-4. Use the following commands to interact with the cli
+5. Use the following commands to interact with the cli

 ## Commands
 - `gator register` - Create a new account